GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

         - **Modern**: Coil is Kotlin-first and uses modern libraries including Coroutines, OkHttp, Okio, and AndroidX Lifecycles.

+* **What is ANKO?**
+    - Anko is a Kotlin library which makes Android application development faster and easier.
+It makes your code clean and easy to read, and lets you forget about rough edges of the Android SDK for Java.

+    **Note:** Now, Anko is deprecated.
 * **Dependency injection libraries**

     - [Dagger 2](https://github.com/google/dagger) - A fast dependency injector for Java and Android.
 Dagger is a compile-time framework for dependency injection.
 It uses no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.